 Routine Cleaning The regular use of detergents or other cleaning agents, which are excessively acidic or alkaline could cause irreversible damage to the ceramic tile surface.
-Degreasing agents that contain wax, sodium silicate or other additives which leave stirky denocirs and thus other additives which leave sticky deposits and thus retain dirt should be avoided.
-Oil residues or build-ups of wax can be removed with a proprietary wax and polish remover
+Degreasing agents that contain wax, sodium silicate or other additives which leave sticky deposits and thus retain dirt should be avoided.
+Oil residues or build-ups of wax can be removed with a proprietary wax and polish remover.

 Manual Cleaning In normal conditions tiles require little maintenance and can be easily kept clean by sweeping and then mopping with warm water to which a neutral or nearly neutral detergent has been added.
-The cleaning solution should remain on the floor for 5 to 15 $\,$ minutes (see manufacturers instructions) to allow it to penetrate and emulsify the dirt after which it should be removed by rinsing thoroughly with clean water.
+The cleaning solution should remain on the floor for 5 to 15 minutes (see manufacturers instructions) to allow it to penetrate and emulsify the dirt after which it should be removed by rinsing throughly with clean water.
 The rinsing process removes the dirt so the use of clean water is important.